Non-positive curvature: Generalizations

 The characteristic features of the geometry of non-positively curved Riemann surfaces are used to generalize the notion of non-positive beyond the study of Riemann surfaces.
 In the study of manifolds or orbifolds of higher dimension, the notion of sectional curvature is used wherein one restricts one's attention to two-dimensional subspaces of the tangent space at a given point.
 In dimensions greater than $2$ the Mostow–Prasad rigidity theorem ensures that a hyperbolic manifold of finite area has a unique complete hyperbolic metric so the study of hyperbolic geometry in this setting is integral to the study of topology.

-In an arbitrary geodesic metric space the notions of being Gromov hyperbolic or of being a CAT(0) space generalise the notion that on a Riemann surface of non-positive curvature, triangles whose sides are geodesics appear thin whereas in settings of positive curvature they appear fat.
+In an arbitrary geodesic metric space the notions of being Gromov hyperbolic or of being a locally CAT(0) space generalise the notion that on a Riemann surface of non-positive curvature, triangles whose sides are geodesics appear thin whereas in settings of positive curvature they appear fat.
 This notion of non-positive curvature allows the notion of non-positive curvature is most commonly applied to graphs and is therefore of great use in the fields of combinatorics and geometric group theory.